Dissertation: Parts of Perception

 "The Perspectival Character of Perception" (forthcoming in The Journal of Philosophy)

-In perception we can see things, in many respects, as they really are.
-Still, our perception of the world is perspectival.
-For example, when you view a circular coin from an angle you can correctly see that it is circular.
-Yet the slanted coin looks different than when seen head-on and looks similar, in some sense, to a head-on ellipse.
-Many have held that perception is perspectival because we perceive certain properties that correspond to the "looks" of things.
-I argue that this approach is misguided.
-Of the two standard versions of this approach, one fails to give a unified account of the perspectival character of perception and the other violates central commitments of contemporary empirical psychology.
-I propose instead that the elliptical look of the slanted coin, and the perspectival character of perception in general, depends on the way our perceptual representations of the world are structured from their parts.
+We can perceive things, in many respects, as they really are.
+Nonetheless, our perception of the world is perspectival.
+You can correctly see a coin as circular from most angles.
+Yet the coin looks different when slanted than when head-on, and there is some respect in which the slanted coin looks similar to a head-on ellipse.
+Many hold that perception is perspectival because we perceive certain properties that correspond to the "looks" of things.
+I argue that this view is misguided.
+I consider the two standard versions of this view.
+What I call the pluralist approach fails to give a unified account of the perspectival character of perception, while what I call the perspectival properties approach violates central commitments of contemporary psychology.
+I propose instead that perception is perspectival because of the way perceptual states are structured from their parts.